|Nutrition Facts (per serving)|

 A fluffy buttercream frosting is a perfect choice for most cakes and cupcakes, and it is versatile enough to frost or fill cookies and whoopie pies.
 Whether you need stiff, spreadable frosting for a cake or a thinner icing for cookies, you can't go wrong with this recipe.

 There are three main types of buttercream: Italian meringue buttercream, Swiss meringue buttercream, and American buttercream.
-This frosting is a classic American buttercream and is one of the best choices for piping.
-It's also easy to add flavor and color to this type of buttercream, and it's one of the easiest frostings to prepare, and it spreads beautifully.
+This frosting is a classic American buttercream and is one of the best choices for piping and it spreads beautifully.
+It's also easy to add flavor and color to this type of buttercream, and it's one of the easiest frostings to prepare.
 Homemade also means you know what's in your frosting—most canned frostings include oils, artificial colors and flavorings, preservatives, and emulsifiers.
 And homemade frosting tastes so much better than canned!

 The recipe makes about 5 cups of frosting, enough to pipe on 24 cupcakes—or spread on 48—or frost and fill a 3-layer cake.
 Feel free to scale the recipe down or freeze the leftover frosting if you can't use it all at once.